oktadev/okta-blog/_source/_posts/2021-12-20-net-azure-cognitive-services.md

 }
 ```

 Next, we'll need to add the packages and set up the service.
-You'll need to add two Nuget packages — one for Azure Storage and the other for integrating Azure clients into the DI system.
+Add two Nuget packages — one for Azure Storage and the other for integrating Azure clients into the DI system.
 Add the packages by running the following commands in the terminal.

 ```shell
 dotnet add OktaProfilePicture package Azure.Storage.Blobs --version 12.9.1